 - Your history with the company: If you’ve had credit from them before and made payments on time, they may give you more room to spend.

 These days, many lenders also use algorithms to decide limits.
-If your spending goes up and you keep paying on time, they may raise your limit automatically.
-While that might seem helpful, it can also open the door to bigger problems.
+If your spending goes up and you keep paying on time, your limit raises automatically – and that could become a problem.

 3 Tips to Manage Limits Wisely